Recorridos

 From there we headed to the river to find some bars.
 We found 2 good ones.
 One Turkish feeling one and the other played great dance music which fitted the scene well.
 In the second bar we also discovered tinto de verano, red wine with fanta lemon.
 Very drinkable and a great refreshing drink in the heat.

-Thursday was a day of sight seeing and checking out all the architecture and landmarks Seville had to offer.
+Thursday was a day of sight seeing and checking out all the architecture and landmarks to offer.
 The Alcazar was an amazing place.
 The gardens seemed endless.
 The other notable place we visited was the Plaza Espana.
 Sadly there was an absence of water which normally flows around the plaza and makes for an impressive fountain in the centre.

 In the evening we went in search of some nightlife.
 The square that was the night life capital according to the Rough Guide appeared to be consumed by road works and everything looked closed.
 So we wandered around and found another square that was pretty lively.
 There only appeared to be two very small bars but the square was teeming with people.
 So a few more tinto de veranos and we were sat people watching for the rest of the night.